-The Sexual Violence and Sexual Harassment Senate and Non-Senate Faculty Adjudication Framework sets forth the University's procedures for resolving complaints of sexual violence and sexual harassment where the Respondent is a member of the University faculty.
+The Sexual Violence and Sexual Harassment Senate and Non-Senate Faculty

-B. Provisions of the policy on Non-Senate Academic Appointees/Corrective Action and Dismissal (APM - 150) (non-exclusively represented academic appointees) and collective bargaining agreements (exclusively represented academic appointees) allow for corrective action, investigatory leave, or dismissal for conduct which violates University policy.

-The Sexual Violence and Sexual Harassment Investigation and Adjudication Framework for Staff and Non-Faculty Academic Personnel sets forth the University's procedures for resolving complaints against non-Senate academic appointees subject to APM-150.
+Adjudication Framework sets forth the University's procedures for resolving complaints of

-- C. Appendix E: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework for Non-DOE-Covered Conduct and Interim Appendix F: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework for DOE-Covered Conduct of the Policies Applying to Campus Activities, Organizations, and Students sets forth these procedures when DOE-Covered Conduct of the Policies Applying to Campus Activities, Organizations, and Students sets forth these procedures of sexual violence and sexual harassment against students, including the discipline of students found in violation of University policy.
-See also, the policy on Student Conduct and Discipline.

-- D. Provisions of the Personnel Policies for Staff Members, and the Lawrence Berkeley National Laboratory personnel policies (applicable to non-exclusively represented staff employees), and collective bargaining agreements (applicable to exclusively represented staff employees) prohibit conduct that violates University policy for sexual violence or sexual harassment and provide for disciplinary action for violating University policy.

-- PPSM-62: Corrective Action

-- PPSM-63: Investigatory Leave

-- PPSM-64: Termination and Job Abandonment

-- PPSM II-64: Termination of Appointment
+- sexual violence and sexual harassment where the Respondent is a member of the University faculty. - B. Provisions of the policy on Non-Senate Academic Appointees/Corrective Action and Dismissal (APM 150) (non-exclusively represented academic appointees) and collective bargaining agreements (exclusively represented academic appointees) allow for corrective action, investigatory leave, or dismissal for conduct which violates University policy. - The Sexual Violence and Sexual Harassment Investigation and Adjudication Framework for Staff and Non-Faculty Academic Personnel sets forth the University's procedures for resolving complaints against non-Senate academic appointees subject to APM-150. - C. Appendix E: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework for Non-DOE-Covered Conduct and Interim Appendix F: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework for DOE-Covered Conduct of the Policies Applying to Campus Activities, Organizations, and Students sets forth these procedures when DOE-Covered Conduct of the Policies Applying to Campus Activities, Organizations, and Students sets forth the University's procedures for resolving complaints of sexual violence and sexual harassment against students, including the discipline of students found in violation of University policy.
+See also, the policy on Student Conduct and Discipline. - D. Provisions of the Personnel Policies for Staff Members, and the Lawrence Berkeley National Laboratory personnel policies (applicable to non-exclusively represented staff employees), and collective bargaining agreements (applicable to exclusively represented staff employees) prohibit conduct that violates University policy for sexual violence or sexual harassment and provide for disciplinary action for violating University policy. - PPSM-62: Corrective Action - PPSM-63: Investigatory Leave - PPSM-64: Termination and Job Abandonment - PPSM II-64: Termination of Appointment